February 21, 2018

 - The game clock would be shut off after the first timeout/dead ball/made basket after the 5:00 mark in the 4th quarter (because this is already a natural stopping point, and because this is still a little before teams with medium-sized leads typically begin to stall and manipulate the clock)

-- The target score would be determined by adding nine to the leading team’s score at the time the game clock is shut off (because we’re essentially removing 1/8 of the game, we need to add 1/8 of it back, and 9 represents approximately 1/8 of a team’s point total in a typical game)
+- The target score would be determined by adding nine to the leading team’s score at the time the game clock is shut off (because we’re essentially removing one-eighth of the game, we need to add one-eighth of it back, and 9 represents approximately one-eighth of a team’s point total in a typical game)

 Of course, all of these time/score variations are written in pencil, and could be adjusted if appropriate.